RobertJansen1/OpenStack-Docs/_posts/keymanager/2024-01-04-How to create a secret.md

 How to create a secret

 You can create two types of secrets, with and without payload.
 The difference will be visible in the “Secret list”.
-Below is without a payload, which is as follow.
+Below is a creation of a secret a payload, which is:

 ```bash
 secret store --name